HungryHowies/wordpress/README.md

 ```
 EXIT;
 ```

 ## Installing Additional PHP Extensions

-When install LAMP the require minimal set of extensions in order to get PHP to communicate with MySQL.
+When LAMP was installed it only required minimal set of extensions in order to get PHP to communicate with MySQL.

-PHP extensions for use with WordPress.
+In this step PHP extensions are installed for use with WordPress.

 ```
  apt install php-curl php-gd php-mbstring php-xml php-xmlrpc php-soap php-intl php-zip